grondilu/clifford/README.md

 This module is an attempt to implement basic Geometric Algebra in Perl 6.

-Geometric algebra is a mathematical formalism in which a vector space is given a multiplicative operation call "geometric product".
+Geometric algebra is a mathematical formalism in which a vector space is given a multiplicative operation called "geometric product".
 The geometric product is normally non-commutative and is usually seen as the oriented measure of the space described by two or more vectors.

 For instance, two vectors form a triangle and the product of these two vectors represents the oriented area of that triangle.
 Kind of as with the cross product.